awaescher/ObviousAwait/README.md

 dotnet file add https://github.com/awaescher/ObviousAwait/blob/master/ObviousAwait/ObviousExtensions.cs
 ```

-And every now and then you can run `dotnet file update` to keep it up-to-date.
+Every now and then you can run `dotnet file update` to keep it up-to-date.

+---

 Of couse you can get awareness of the pitfalls with `ConfigureAwait()` to all of your co-workers.
 Accepting that little extra task of deciphering whether `true` or `false` was the right way to go in that particular case.
 However, I'd say: